redis-stack/redis-stack/README.md

 # redis-stack

-This repository builds redis, and downloads various components (modules, RedisInsight) in order to build redis-stack packages for it's CI process.
+This repository builds redis, and downloads various components (modules, RedisInsight) in order to build redis-stack packages for its CI process.

 ## Development Requirements

 * Python > 3.9 (for this toolkit) and [poetry](https://python-poetry.org)
 * Ruby > 2.7 (for [fpm](https://github.com/jordansissel/fpm))
 * Docker (to build a docker)
 * zip/apt/deb/tar depending on your target outputs.

 ## Building